Table 6.48 — EEs for EAs whose label begins with M

 TO_BE_AVOIDED Designated by the IMO to be avoided, defined as a routing measure.
 137

-TORPEDO_PRACTICE Exercises are, or may be, carried out with torpedoes.
+TORPEDO_PRACTICE Exercises are, or may be, carried out with torpedoes; torpedo practice.
 138

 TRAWLING_RSTRCT Designated by appropriate authority, within which trawling is restricted in accordance with certain specified conditions.
 140